Part 809 - Contractor Qualifications

-This subpart supplements provisions of the FAR concerning procedures and related actions for the debarment and suspension of contractors.
+This subpart supplements provisions of the FAR provisions concerning procedures and related actions for the suspension and debarment of contractors.

-(b) The D&S Committee will provide the designated lead agency with any information relevant to the action for consideration in the decision-making process.
+(b) The S&D Committee shall provide the designated lead agency with any information relevant to the action for consideration in the decision making process.

-(c) The D&S Committee will maintain close coordination with the appropriate official through completion of a final debarment or suspension decision.
+(c) The S&D Committee shall maintain coordination with the appropriate lead agency official through completion of a final suspension or debarment decision.

 809.405 Effect of listing.

-The authority under FAR 9.405(a), 9.405(d)(2), and 9.405(d)(3) to determine whether to solicit from, evaluate bids or proposals from, or award contracts to contractors whose names appear on the Excluded Parties List System is delegated to the SPE and is further delegated to the DSPE.
+The authority under FAR 9.405(a) , 9.405(d)(2) , and 9.405(d)(3) to determine whether to solicit from, evaluate bids or proposals from, or award contracts to contractors with active exclusions in the System for Award Management (SAM) is delegated to the Suspending and Debarring Official (SDO).